Mega-Fi/megafi-docs/landing/docs/dex/ticks.md

-# Liquidity Zones
+# Ticks

-Custom price ranges where you concentrate liquidity in MegaPools.
-Liquidity Zones enable capital-efficient liquidity provision by focusing assets where trading actually occurs.
+Custom price ranges where you concentrate liquidity in Pools.
+Ticks enable capital-efficient liquidity provision by focusing assets where trading actually occurs.

 ## At a Glance

 - Define specific price ranges for your liquidity
-- Earn fees only when price is within your zone
+- Earn fees only when price is within your tick
-- Narrow zones earn higher fees per dollar but require more management
+- Narrow ticks earn higher fees per dollar but require more management
-- Wide zones earn more consistently but with lower capital efficiency
+- Wide ticks earn more consistently but with lower capital efficiency
-- Zones represented in ticks (discrete price points)
+- Ticks represented as discrete price points
-- Adjust zones anytime by modifying position
+- Adjust ticks anytime by modifying position

 ## Concept

 Traditional AMMs spread your liquidity from price 0 to infinity.
 Most of that liquidity never participates in trades.

-Liquidity Zones let you concentrate capital in price ranges where you expect trading:
+Ticks let you concentrate capital in price ranges where you expect trading:

 ```
 Traditional AMM: